SAP-samples/teched2022-DA160/exercises/ex00/README_ExOverview.md

 <br>![](images/DA160.jpg)
 <br> <br>
-### Let's give you a brief introduction on what can you expect in the different parts of the exercise.
+### Lets give you a brief introduction on what can you expect in the different parts of the exercise.
 <br>

 ## 1. **Getting Started**